vuestorefront/vue-storefront/docs/guide/core-themes/themes.md

 ## Official Vue Storefront themes included with the template:

 - `default` - Default VS theme always with the newest features.
 The easiest way to adopt VS in your shop is taking this one and modifying it to your needs (check [gogetgold.com](https://www.gogetgold.com/) as an example)
-- `theme-starter` - boilerplate for developing VS themes.
-If you want to create a new theme copy and rename this folder.
 - `catalog` - VS catalog theme - currently in alpha

 ## Related